 Analyses of soil and fields are imperative to the success of crops and must be performed at the very beginning of planting, during growth, and towards the end of harvest.

-Drones are instrumental in today’s agricultural production through their real-time, three-dimensional, and ultra-precise analyses that measure the overall health of soil, planting patterns, and ultimately provide crucial data for optimal irrigation and nitrogen needs.
+Drones are instrumental in today’s agricultural production through their real-time, three-dimensional, and ultra-precise analyses that measure the overall health of soil and planting patterns and ultimately provide crucial data for optimal irrigation and nitrogen needs.

 Drone-powered technology is unarguably one of the most phenomenal innovations in human history and has become an integral presence in many facets of society.